Fade to Grey (Visage song): Background

 "Fade to Grey" was Visage's second single, but their first release on a major label, Polydor.
 It was released in 1980, on the same day as the band's debut album, Visage.
 "Fade to Grey" charted around Europe in late 1980/early 1981, becoming a Top 10 hit in the UK, a Top 5 hit in five countries, and no. 1 in West Germany and Switzerland.
 The song is sung in English and spoken in French.

 A remix by Bassheads/Andy Stevenson was released in 1993 to promote the Fade to Grey – The Best of Visage compilation (an updated re-release of 1983's Fade to Grey – The Singles Collection).
 The new version became a modest Top 40 hit in the UK, peaking at no. 39.

-In 2008, Strange appeared on the BBC series Ashes to Ashes performing the song in the Blitz nightclub.
+In 2008, Steve Strange appeared on the BBC series Ashes to Ashes performing the song in the Blitz nightclub.

-In 2014, Visage released "Fade To Grey (Orchestral)", a new version of the song re-recorded with a symphony orchestra.
+In 2014, Visage released "Fade to Grey (Orchestral)", a new version of the song re-recorded with a symphony orchestra.
 This followed the band's appearance at the 2014 World Ski Jumping Championships in Prague, Czech Republic, where they played a ten-song set backed by the Czech Synthosymphonica Orchestra.
 The band also released an album, Orchestral, which featured several classic Visage songs rerecorded with the orchestra.

 Authorship

-The song features the same lyrics in two languages, English and French.
-The English lyrics are sung, whereas the French lyrics are spoken by a female voice.
 Steve Strange and Midge Ure both claimed to have been the one who came up with the idea for the French vocal in the track.
-On the finished track, the French vocal was performed by Brigitte Arens, a young student from Belgium who was Rusty Egan's girlfriend at the time.
-On the album, the song is credited to Billy Currie, Chris Payne and Midge Ure.
+On the finished track, the French vocal was performed by Brigitte Arens, a young student from Luxembourg who was Rusty Egan's girlfriend at the time.
+On the single and album, the song is credited to Billy Currie, Chris Payne and Midge Ure.
 In his 2002 autobiography, Strange said it was not fair to credit the song to Ure, Currie and Payne only, since his input was significant and he was "the focal point of the group".